Matt95B/blog/_posts/2025-06-24-Windows-App-Uninstall-Script.md

 }
 ```

+Make a note of the applications you want to remove.
+These names (exact or partial) will be used in the uninstall script later.

 ### List installed AppX applications
 To list all removable AppX applications installed for all users on a Windows device, run: